PedroGaya/hellblazers/content/player-rules/06-character-creation.md

 Characters are not born out of thin air in the middle of nowhere.
 They have a birthplace, an upbringing and different walks of life - **life paths**.

-Each life path includes six professions, granting unique stats and wises.
+Each path includes six professions, granting unique stats and wises.
 Turning points tell you how you left the first path for the second, then finally how you left the second and found your crew.

 ## Upbringing